zammad/zammad-admin-documentation/manage/groups/settings.rst

    nobody.

    yes
-      The ticket will remain to the last agent who owned it.
+      The ticket will remain with the last agent who owned it.
-      This is the default value
+      This is the default value.
    no
       The owner assignment of the ticket will be removed.